Quasinormal spectra of a wormhole family: overtone features and a parameter-controlled redshift: Introduction and summary

 {\em Our aim here is to first obtain these overtones using a numerical scheme which allows us to calculate as many overtones as possible.
 Once we have the overtones for the classes of geometries we consider here, we use them to figure out how they may affect the approach to stability for a perturbed spacetime.}

-$\bullet$ It has been found (theoretically) that black hole quasinormal modes, when obtained for a scenario where the black hole is in an environment (e.g. a halo), exhibit a `redshift' w.r.t. the increase of the environment parameter \cite{Barausse2014Can, pezzella2024quasinormal, Liu2025}.
+$\bullet$ It has been found (theoretically) that black hole quasinormal modes, when obtained for a scenario where the black hole is in an environment (e.g. a halo), exhibit a `redshift' w.r.t. the increase of the environment parameter \cite{Barausse2014Can, pezzella2024quasinormal, Liu2025, Chen2023}.

-{\em We show here, for the QNMs and overtones found by us for the wormhole family, that there is indeed a `redshift' when we modify the so-called effective potential by tuning a metric parameter appropriately.
-In this context, we also provide additional examples of a similar redshift in the simplest of examples--eg. the square barrier or the Poschl-Teller potential.}
+{\em We show here, for the QNMs and overtones found by us for the wormhole family, that there is indeed a `redshift' when we modify the so-called effective potential by tuning a metric parameter appropriately.}

 Our article, which is largely a sequel to \cite{dutta2020revisiting}, is organised as follows.
 In the next section, we provide a summary of the wormhole family we study in this article.
-Section \ref{method} quickly outlines the methods adopted in finding the QNMs--more specifically, which method is better suited for finding overtones is emphasised and discussed in more detail here.
 In Section \ref{result}, we summarise the numerical results obtained with explicit plots.
 Section \ref{Inference} discusses the inferences which may be drawn from our studies on the QNMs and overtones.
 The above-mentioned `redshift' effect is discussed extensively in Section \ref{Redshift}.
 Finally, in Section \ref{conclusion}, we conclude with remarks on possible future work.
-The appendix contains the detailed numerical values of the QNMs, thereby supporting the plots shown in Section \ref{result}.
+Appendix \ref{method} quickly outlines the methods adopted in finding the QNMs--more specifically, which method is better suited for finding overtones is emphasised and discussed in more detail here.
+The appendix \ref{Table} contains the detailed numerical values of the QNMs, thereby supporting the plots shown in Section \ref{result}.